musialny/musialny/README.md

     </td>
     <td width="50%">
       <p>
         I develop data visualisation solutions.
-At @blacklabel](https://github.com/blacklabel) I work on a biotechnology project, building interactive molecular visuals using libraries such as <a href="https://molstar.org/">Mol*</a> and <a href="https://github.com/rcsb/rcsb-saguaro">RCSB Saguaro</a>.
+At <a href="https://github.com/blacklabel">@blacklabel</a> I work on a biotechnology project, building interactive molecular visuals using libraries such as <a href="https://molstar.org/">Mol*</a> and <a href="https://github.com/rcsb/rcsb-saguaro">RCSB Saguaro</a>.
       </p>
     </td>
   </tr>